windows-2048/The-Fastest-Mouse-Clicker-for-Windows/docs/README.md

 UINT ret = SendInput(1 + nCntExtra, input, sizeof(INPUT));
 </code></pre>

-The size of the <i>arrays</i> is carefully computed based on the click rate given by user.
+The size of the <i>arrays</i> is carefully computed based on the click rate given by end-user.
 To avoid system event buffer overflow, the time in <code><a href="https://docs.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-sleep" target="_blank">Sleep()</a></code> is selected properly according the size of the <i>array</i>.

 The GUI of the application seems archaic, but it is made by very base Win32 system calls to avoid performance degradation caused by high-level third-side libraries such as [Qt](https://www.qt.io/){:target="_blank"} or slow managed code in frameworks like C#/.Net.
-For example, <code><a href="https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getasynckeystate" target="_blank">GetAsyncKeyState()</a></code> is used to detect keys pressed by user:
+For example, <code><a href="https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getasynckeystate" target="_blank">GetAsyncKeyState()</a></code> is used to detect the trigger keys pressed by end-user:

 <pre><code title="Base GetAsyncKeyState() example">
 if (!doToggle)